CVE-2025-60224: Deserialization of Untrusted Data in wpshuffle Subscribe to Download

 Technical Analysis

-CVE-2025-60224 is a critical security vulnerability found in the wpshuffle Subscribe to Download WordPress plugin, affecting all versions up to and including 2.0.9.
-The flaw arises from insecure deserialization of untrusted data, which allows attackers to perform object injection attacks.
-Deserialization vulnerabilities occur when an application deserializes data from untrusted sources without sufficient validation, enabling attackers to manipulate serialized objects to execute arbitrary code or alter application logic.
-In this case, the vulnerability allows remote, unauthenticated attackers to send specially crafted requests to the plugin, triggering the deserialization process and injecting malicious objects.
-This can lead to remote code execution (RCE), complete compromise of the website, data theft, or denial of service.
-The CVSS v3.1 base score of 9.8 reflects the vulnerability's critical severity, with attack vector being network-based, no required privileges or user interaction, and full impact on confidentiality, integrity, and availability.
-Although no public exploits have been reported yet, the nature of the vulnerability and its presence in a popular WordPress plugin make it a high-risk target for attackers.
-The plugin is commonly used to manage content downloads after subscription, often in e-commerce or membership sites, increasing the attractiveness of this attack vector.
-The vulnerability was published on October 22, 2025, with no patch links currently available, indicating that users must monitor vendor updates closely.
-The vulnerability was assigned by Patchstack and is listed in the CVE database, confirming its recognition by the security community.
+CVE-2025-60224 is a critical vulnerability affecting the wpshuffle Subscribe to Download WordPress plugin, versions up to and including 2.0.9.
+The flaw arises from insecure deserialization of untrusted data, allowing attackers to perform object injection attacks.
+Deserialization vulnerabilities occur when an application accepts serialized objects from untrusted sources and deserializes them without proper validation or sanitization, enabling attackers to craft malicious payloads that execute arbitrary code or manipulate application logic.
+In this case, the vulnerability permits remote attackers to inject objects that can lead to remote code execution, privilege escalation, or complete compromise of the WordPress environment.
+The CVSS v3.1 score of 9.8 reflects the critical nature: the attack vector is network-based (AV:N), requires no privileges (PR:N), no user interaction (UI:N), and impacts confidentiality, integrity, and availability (C:H/I:H/A:H).
+Although no public exploits are currently known, the vulnerability is highly exploitable due to the lack of authentication and user interaction requirements.
+The plugin is commonly used to gate downloadable content behind subscription forms, making it attractive for attackers targeting e-commerce and content delivery platforms.
+The vulnerability was reserved on 2025-09-25 and published on 2025-10-22, with no patch links currently available, indicating that remediation may still be pending or in progress.
+The lack of CWE identifiers suggests the vulnerability is primarily characterized by the deserialization issue and object injection technique.
+Organizations running WordPress sites with this plugin should consider the threat imminent and prepare for mitigation.

 Potential Impact